VladPVS/FastSearchLibrary/README.md

 ## Attention!

-We have been in state of war with Russia since February 24th.
+We have been in state of war with Russia since February 24th, 2022.
-To help Ukraine achieve victory as soon as possible, please, ignore all russian products, companies, projects...
+To help Ukraine achieve victory as soon as possible, please, ignore all Russian products, companies, projects...
 Everything.

 Also you may help Armed Forces of Ukraine here: https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi

-We will release our Motherland from russian invaders and save Europe from aggressive inhuman russian regime.
+We will release our Motherland from russian invaders and save Europe from aggressive inhuman Russian regime.
 I promise.
 #### Glory to Ukraine!

 # FastSearchLibrary